Abortion in Tennessee: Protests

+Violence

+On January 23, 2021, a man fired a shotgun at a Knoxville, Tennessee Planned Parenthood clinic; no one was injured.
+News outlets noted that the attack took place on the anniversary of the Roe v.
+Wade decision and at a time when Tennessee's governor, Bill Lee, was involved in a heated online debate regarding abortion and health care.
+The same man later attacked the clinic in December.

+On December 31, 2021, New Year's Eve, a fire destroyed a Planned Parenthood in Knoxville, Tennessee.
+The building was closed at the time for renovations.
+The Knoxville Fire Department and Bureau of Alcohol, Tobacco, Firearms, and Explosives ruled the fire arson.
+The clinic had previously been shot at in January of the same year.
+In October 2022, federal court documents identified the arsonist as Mark Thomas Reno, who previously attacked the clinic in January and was present at the January 6 Capitol attack.
+Reno died on August 15, 2022.

+On August 2, 2022, a Tennessee federal judge issued a restraining order against anti-abortion group Operation Save America after several of their members were arrested during protests at clinics in Nashville, Tennessee and Mt.
+Juliet in late July.

 Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion death in the state.
 In 1990, 554,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had no publicly funded abortions.
 In 2013, among white women aged 15–19, there were 690 abortions, 650 abortions for black women aged 15–19, 50 abortions for Hispanic women aged 15–19, and 20 abortions for women of all other races.
 In 2017, the state had an infant mortality rate of 7.4 deaths per 1,000 live births.

 According to Pew Research Center, in Tennessee, adults aged 30–49 are the age demographic that has the highest percentage of people thinking abortion should be legal in most cases (35%).
 According to the Lozier Institute, in 2019, 55% of Tennessee's abortions were at 8 weeks gestation or earlier, 23% were performed at between 9 and 10 weeks, 6% at 13 to 14 weeks, and 2% between 17 and 20 weeks.
 There were 26 cases of failed abortions with no complications, 17 with delayed or excessive hemorrhage, 15 with delayed or excessive hemorrhage after a failed abortion, and 17 cases that had unspecified complications.